Dirac231/EXP101/LINUX/LESSON_2/README.md

 There are various protections that make the exploitation of a stack overflow more difficult, i am going to briefly discuss what they do leaving the attack details for later exercises:

 - NX Bit
-  - A bit which can be set to `1`, marking the stack as a non-executable region.
-While you can still overwrite the `RIP` register, placing instructions after that will fail, as the stack can't execute external code.
+  - When set to `1`, the stack becomes a non-executable region.
+Meaning that even if you overwrite the `RIP` register, extra code after that register will not get executed.
   - NX is not really a security measure, overwriting the `RIP` still grants you control over the execution flow of the binary.
 You can then piece together existing instructions of the binary to achieve code execution.
-This whole idea of re-using code pieces is called `ROP` bypass.
+This idea of re-using and chaining together native code pieces is called `ROP` bypass.
 - CANARY
   - A canary is a random address put on the stack, that gets checked prior to any function return in the code.
 If it gets modified (for example during a overflow) the whole execution of the program stops.
   - The only way to bypass a canary, is to leak their values through another vulnerability in the code, like a `format string` memory leak, which we are going to talk about later.